valryon/valryon.github.io/_posts/2013-09-16-git-and-unity-projects.md

 The first option will allow a project to be commited without the huge *Library* folder, containing the asset database.

-Forcing asset to text is better when you work in teams (but most files require the Pro version to be serialized as texts), because you use a diff tool
+Forcing asset to text is better when you work in teams because you use a diff tool

 ## The .gitignore